 The energy provided by chicken could interfere with a dog’s sleep patterns and meal times should be at least three hours before bedtime.
 The breed, weight, and health of the dog will determine the portion size of the chicken.
 For example, 1 cup of cooked chicken breast cubes is a good portion size for a dog that weighs between 30 and 35 pounds, like a Beagle, American Eskimo dog, and other medium-sized breeds.

 It is important to note that cooked chicken bones pose significant risks of digestive system punctures or choking.

 Can Dogs Eat Turkey?

 However, without all the additives, skinless, white turkey meat is a great lean protein source that is highly digestible and a great muscle builder.
-Turkey is also packed with phosphorus and riboflavin, and a good source of potassium, zinc, iron, niacin and vitamin B6.
-However, all these benefits can be cancelled by over feeding a dog or feeding scraps of turkey from the table.
+Turkey is also packed with phosphorus and riboflavin, and a good source of potassium, zinc, iron, niacin, and vitamin B6.
+However, all these benefits can be canceled by overfeeding a dog or feeding scraps of turkey from the table.
 Turkey is best served as a treat instead of a meal.
 That means only about 30 or 40 grams per day for a medium-sized dog like an American Cocker Spaniel or a Boston Terrier.

 Disregarding these rules could lead to anemia, pancreatitis, obesity, diabetes, joint stress, hip dysplasia, hypertension, gastrointestinal perforations, or foreign body obstructions.